Basic accounting entries in Tally require you to understand basic accounting vouchers in Tally.

 Here is an easy tutorial on how you can create contra entries in Tally.

 For example, if you want to pay salary to someone working for you, it will be payment entry.
+You can also do it by using payroll function in tally.

 You can pay through your bank account or via cash as per you needs.